btc-vision/transaction/README.md

    npm i
    ```

+## Deployments and Wrapping

+To learn how to wrap and unwrap Bitcoin on OP_NET, please refer to the [Wrap.md](./Wrap.md) guide.
+To learn how to deploy smart contracts on OP_NET, please refer to the [Deploy.md](./Deploy.md) guide.

 ## Usage

 Here's a basic example of how to use the OP_NET Transaction Builder library to create and sign a transaction: